Single-Frame Point-Pixel Registration via Supervised Cross-Modal Feature Matching: Introduction

-\IEEEPARstart{T}{he} perception is a critical challenge for autonomous robots \cite{tang2024ticoss}.
-As the front-end module of a robotic system, perception offers essential information to high-level navigation.
-Nowadays, the cross-modal fusion of the LiDAR point clouds and camera images, providing a promising solution for robust perception \cite{jiao2023lce}.
-Such a point-pixel fusion system of LiDAR and camera, is able to overcome individual limitations of both sensors, producing confident results to boost various tasks such as autonomous driving, SLAM~\cite{jiao2024real, liu2024edge} and object recognition~\cite{kim2022dsqnet}.
-Point-pixel registration, which estimates the rigid transformation between point clouds and images, becomes a core for efficient cross-modal fusion process.
+\IEEEPARstart{T}{he} perception is a critical challenge for autonomous robots \cite{tang2024ticoss, chen2024joint}.
+As the front-end module of a robotic system, perception provides essential information for high-level navigation\cite{wang2025segnet4d, fan2020sne}.
+Recently, the cross-modal fusion of LiDAR point clouds and camera images has emerged as a promising solution for robust perception \cite{jiao2023lce}.
+A point-pixel fusion system combining LiDAR and camera can overcome the individual limitations of both sensors, producing reliable results that improve various tasks such as autonomous driving~\cite{guo2024lix}, SLAM~\cite{jiao2024real, liu2024edge, shi2024fast} and object recognition~\cite{kim2022dsqnet, fan2019pothole}.
+Point-pixel registration, which estimates the rigid transformation between point clouds and images, is a core component for efficient cross-modal fusion.